Back

 Annie was sentenced to 12 months hard labour, the case in December being 'respited' or deferred until the quarter session on 5th January 1875 for sentencing.
 However this was no deterrent; she was convicted of several later crimes with a very similar modus operandi, and it appears was also convicted in Plymouth in 1877 for a similar offence.
 She went under the alias of Annie Hastings Snell or Julia Snell.

-27.6.1882 Exeter False pretences twice before convicted of crimes within the meaning of prevention of crimes act (Annie Hastings Smythe married her victim Mr John Snell Mar quarter 1882 in Newton Abbot district)
+False pretences twice before convicted of crimes within the meaning of prevention of crimes act (Annie Hastings Smythe married victim Mr John Snell Mar quarter 1882 in Newton Abbot district).
+First count was obtaining £1 from David Wood at Highweek on or about 3.7.1880

 3 days on first indictment